Ziyadalshrani507/senior-pro-tohost/README.md

 - **Activity Discovery**: Browse and search through various tourism activities
 - **Destination Management**: Add, edit, and manage tourism destinations by admin only
 - **Advanced Filtering**: Filter activities by price, location, and categories
+- **User Profiles**: Manage your profile with customizable information and profile pictures
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **User-friendly Interface**: Modern UI with intuitive navigation